This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Do not pop your blister or tear the skin on it.
 This could cause infection and slow the healing process.
 The following will help protect your blister area:

-- Carefully remove your bandage.
+- Carefully remove your bandage to care for the area.
 If the bandage sticks to your blister, pour saline on it.
 This will help the bandage come off more easily and prevent more skin damage.

-How can I prevent another blister?
+What can I do to prevent a blister?

-When should I contact my healthcare provider?
+When should I call my doctor?